Looking for a Typeform alternative?

 Note that they also have a Free Plan, but similarly to Typeform, it has serious limitations (10 questions, 100 responses, limited features).
 On the other hand, LeadQuizzes offers a limited-time free trial that gives you unlimited features.

 Strong focus on data analysis

 Unlike LeadQuizzes and Typeform, SurveyMonkey doesn’t have a strong focus on aesthetics.
-So, it might not be your first choice when it comes to creating beautiful and well-designed quizzes and forms that will engage your audience and become viral on social media.
+So, it might not be your first choice as LeadQuizzes survey builder that lets you engage your audience and create content that can become viral on social media

-What they do focus on, however, is large-scale backend data analysis.
-SurveyMonkey enables you to collect a number of data points (such as customer satisfaction scores, opinion polls, etc.) and then conduct a thorough analysis of the obtained data.
+What they do focus on, however, is large-scale backend data analysis and research automation.
+SurveyMonkey enables you to collect a number of data points (such as NPS scores, opinion polls, customer support requests, etc.) and then conduct a thorough analysis of the obtained data in real time.

 If you’re a professional data analyst, statistician, or anyone who needs to collect and analyze large quantities of quantitative data, SurveyMonkey might be your best choice when it comes to popular Typeform alternatives.
 Or if you’re looking for a similar tool, you can explore other SurveyMonkey alternatives.

 If you’re looking for a free Typeform alternative, Google Forms are as good as it gets.
 It’s yet another tool in Google’s rich arsenal of software solutions.

 Many people just need an easy way of collecting simple data about their users.
 They don’t need fancy forms with different field types or engaging quizzes and surveys.

 For example, Google Forms can be used to create a simple form asking your clients how much they enjoyed your last event and if you could’ve made it any better.
 As long as you don’t need to engage your respondents into taking the survey or submitting the form, Google Forms can suffice.